jasmine/jasmine-gem/README.markdown

 Point your browser to `localhost:8888`.
 The suite will run every time this page is re-loaded.

-Start Jasmine on a different port:

-`rake jasmine JASMINE_PORT=1337`

-Point your browser to `localhost:1337`.

 For Continuous Integration environments, add this task to the project build steps:

 `rake jasmine:ci`